chakrabortyshreya2692-tech/payment-safety-graphrag/README.md

 It is **not a production financial decision system** and should not be used as the sole basis for approving, rejecting, or blocking real financial transactions.

 ---

-## Reproducibility

-Preserve the final dissertation implementation as a tagged GitHub release:

-`v1.0-dissertation-submission`

-The tagged version should correspond to the implementation used to generate the results reported in the dissertation.

----